swiss-avalanches/swiss-avalanches.github.io/extraction/index.md

 Several filters were used to select the folders we wished to extract: :

 - **language:** files are often duplicated for the 4 languages (de, fr, it, en).
 When it is the case we download only one set in the following order of preference: en, fr, de.
-German is the default (always present).
+German is the default language (always present).
 - **too specific:** some files are not interesting for now (too specific or too regional).
 We don't download the snow profiles and the regional snow report,
 - **color or black and white:** maps are available in color and in black and white.
 Colors are easier than textures for computer vision algorithms, so we drop the black and white maps.